 2020 Annual Meeting Call for Abstract Submissions

 Thank you for your interest in submitting an abstract of original research for presentation as a paper or poster at the AGS 2020 Annual Meeting.
 All abstracts must be submitted online - hard copy abstract submission will not be accepted.
-The abstract submission deadline is December 3 at 11:59 pm Eastern Time.
+The abstract submission deadline was December 3 at 11:59 pm Eastern Time.

 The abstract submission fee is $35 per abstract payable by credit card.
 Visa, MasterCard and American Express are accepted.
 This charge will appear on your statement as "AGS".

 Submission of an abstract does not constitute registration for the AGS 2020 Annual Meeting.
 Authors of accepted abstracts are expected to register for the meeting and pay the meeting registration fee.

 Notification of the Abstract Selection Committee's decision will be made in February 2020.
 Abstracts accepted for presentation at the AGS 2020 Annual Meeting will be published in the Journal of the American Geriatrics Society exactly as they are submitted.